MazenA14/unilink/README.md

 - Handle offline mode gracefully
 - Investigate multiple proxy calls (A lot & repetitive)
 - Make all popup modals be swipable down from any area
-- In contact add created date and made by a 58- student and make it open after a certain date
 - Implement stale-while-revalidate
 - Make the files be viewed internaly without reauthorization
 - Nickname Reseting randomly